 If the insurer disputes liability for your claim there is help available.

-If the insurer decides to dispute liability for your workers compensation claim they will advise you of their reason(s) in writing (this is called a dispute notice) and provide information on the next steps available to you.
+Where the insurer disputes liability for your workers compensation claim they will advise you of their reason(s) in writing (this is called a decision notice) and provide information on the next steps available to you.

 Examples of when disputes can happen include: